OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 # Script interface to Octave #
 ResInsight provides a flexible interface to [Octave](http://www.gnu.org/software/octave/ "Octave") for scripts execution.
+ResInsight can create an external Octave process, and is able to send and receive data from this external process.

 ## Script execution - single case ##
 A script can be started by navigating to the script in the **Project Tree**, and selecting **Execute** from the context menu.
 The currently active case will be manipulated by the Octave script.
 It is also possible to execute a script from the context menu of a case.